-The following section will give an overview of the OsmocomBB framework and how it works in conjunction with the Motorola C123 mobile phone to enable information harvesting for the IMSI Catcher Detection System (ICDS).
-OsmocomBB is one of many Open source mobile communications (Osmocom) projects1.
-It implements the software part of a mobile phone.
-Another project is OpenBSC which implements software for configuring and operating a BSC.
-OpenBSC was used to realise the Open Source IMSI Catcher [28] and the base station that will be used later to evaluate the performance of the ICDS.
+The following section will give an overview of the OsmocomBB framework and how it works in conjunction with the Motorola C123 mobile phone to enable information harvesting for the ICDS.
+OsmocomBB is one of many Open source mobile communications (Osmocom) projects.
+It delivers an Open Source implementation for the base band chip for certain mobile phones.
+Another Osmocom project is OpenBTS which delivers software for configuring and operating a BTS.
+OpenBTS was used to realise the Open Source IMSI Catcher [29] and the base station that will be used later to evaluate the performance of the ICDS.